 If you are restoring from nothing, then you will want to check all the boxes, to restore every part of your site.
 Then press “Restore”.

-Important: Since this is a migration, you will want to also check the “Search and replace site location in the database” option (tick the “Database” checkbox in order to make this option show).
+Important: Since this is a migration, after clicking ‘Restore’, you will also need to check the “Search and replace site location in the database” option.
 This option is what will instruct UpdraftPlus to fix everything in your database for your new location (URL).
 (If you forget to do so, then it is not fatal – here are the instructions to recover).

 Are you curious as to why UpdraftPlus does not ask you to type in any old or new site URLs for the search & replace?
 That’s easy – it already knows the new site URL (because it knows what site you’re visiting the dashboard for), and it can get the old site URL out of your database backup.